Buchan Airport: History

 Before Buchan Airport was built, Hygeia, a subdivision consisting of approximately 100 acres, was planned to be built during the late 1920s.
 A plat for the subdivision was filed with Sarasota County on April 21, 1925.
 The subdivision never broke ground due to the end of the Florida land boom of the 1920s.

 In April 1949, Sarasota County bought 93 acres of the land for $100 in back taxes with help from former county commissioner Peter E. Buchan, to build an airport.

 The airport helped facilitate aerial spraying for the county's mosquito eradication program.

 Today, the airport hosts annual fly-ins with vintage aircraft.
 Numerous pancake breakfasts are hosted throughout the year.
 The airport has also been a debris collection sight following both Hurricane Irma and Hurricane Ian.

-Facilities & aircraft
+Facilities and aircraft

 The Buchan Airport has one runway, designated as runway 12/30.
 It measures 2040 x 120 ft (622 x 37 m) and is turf.

 The airport does not have a fixed-base operator.
 No fuel is available.